 WHEN: Sundays, usually between 10 AM and 4 PM, all year round

 Argentina has a beautiful and rich history.
 The San Telmo Antiques Fair is the antique shopping experience of your dreams.
-True antiques lovers from around the world travel to Argentina during the fair in order to check out one of the many stalls overflowing with antiques and unique goods.
-Among the most popular items are antique movie posters, jewellery, artwork and trinkets.
-When you are in the San Telmo neighbourhood, be sure that you do not miss out on the world-famous tango music.
-This area is known for having some of the most amazing tango music in the world.
-The market is open on Sundays and opens promptly at 10:00 am, closing later in the day at 5:00 pm.
+True antique lovers from around the world travel to Argentina during the fair to check out one of the many stalls overflowing with antiques and handmade products.

 The All-Night Flea Market

 WHEN: Third weekend in August, usually on a Saturday, between 3 PM and 3 AM

 The All-Night Flea Market might be one of the most unique flea markets on this list.
 This market is special because it happens only one night of the year.
 It starts after the sun has set.

 The visitors to the flea market are often seen with flashlights in hand as the area does not have enough lighting to actually shop and see what you are getting.
 It’s a real treasure hunting in all its glory!

 You can shop until the sun rises, but once you see the sun, the market closes.

 WHEN: Saturdays and public holidays (8 AM to 2 PM) and Sundays (8 AM to 3 PM), all year round

 The Milnerton Flea Market offers you the chance to explore the past of Africa with antiques and items that you are not going to find on another continent.

 It has a lot of different things and is located along Table Bay with amazing views of Table Mountain.
 This is one of the most famous flea markets in the world.